-Before Eric and I even began installing the new flooring in our RV, we started looking up options on how to recover the hump located in-between the captain’s chairs, otherwise known as “the doghouse” or engine cover.
+Before Eric and I even began installing the new flooring in our RV, we started looking for options on how to recover the hump located in-between the captain’s chairs, otherwise known as “the doghouse” or RV engine cover.

 And….it’s a bit of an eyesore.

 The size and style of the hump can vary from one RV to another, and ours isn’t even as bad as others I’ve seen.
 Even so, we knew we would need to make some changes in order to have it blend in with the rest of the flooring.

 When doing research I discovered that most people were in the same boat as us, wanting to do something about the hideous hump, but not exactly sure how to tackle it.